TorkelV/PhraseReminder/README.md

 # Phrase Reminder

-An app implementation that tries to use a pure functional approach.
+An android app implementation that tries to use a pure functional approach.

 The main goal is to use as few side effects as possible.
 * Most side effects should only affect the database or data store.